anouri/6830-Project/README.md

 > rvm use jruby-1.7.16.1@WebApp --ruby-version --create

 > gem install rails

 > Run rails --version.
-You should get Rails 4.1.7
+You should get Rails 4.1.7 (might have to run `bundle install` if this command fails)

 > bundle install